dalexach/simple_shell/README.md

 # Simple Shell

-_The simple shell project is for [Holberton] (https://www.holbertonschool.com/)students that are ending the first semester.
+The simple shell project is for [Holberton](https://www.holbertonschool.com/) students that are ending the first semester.
 It helps to explore, underestand and create a functional basic shell program.
-We include all that we learned througth the semester._
+We include all that we learned througth the semester.

 ## Beginning